heyitsgarrett/heyitsgarrett.github.com/bio.md

             <p>
             I grew up in rural Maryland during the waning analog years, helping raise animals and making cash on the weekends tending to farms nearby.
-The plan was to keep doing this until college, but then I discovered the web.</p>
+The plan was to keep doing this until college, but I discovered the web.</p>

             <h3>2000</h3>